containerd/overlaybd/README.md

 * Always unmount filesystems on `/dev/ublkbN` before `del` (or before stopping the daemon): the daemon serves the device's IO, so tearing it down with a mounted filesystem aborts in-flight journal writes.
-* When running multiple devices, give each daemon its own cache directory (`add --cache-dir ...`): the file cache's eviction/refill locking is in-process only, so daemons sharing one cache directory can race (accounting drift, cache thrashing, and a small window of serving stale zeroes).
-A per-device log file (`add --log-path ...`) is also recommended.
+* Caches are always isolated per device: each daemon uses `/opt/overlaybd/ublk_cache/<image-key>/<instance>/` (override the base directory with `add --cache-dir ...`), guarded by an exclusive lock -- the file cache's locking is in-process only, so daemons must never share a cache directory.
+Mounting the same read-only image multiple times gets automatically numbered instances (or pin one with `--instance-id`);
+  remounting an image reuses its warm cache; mounting a writable image twice is rejected to protect its upper layer.
+A per-device log file (`add --log-path ...`) is recommended when running multiple devices.
 * Runtime verified on a 5.10 kernel with ublk backported (Alinux 5.10.134); a full regression on mainline 6.x kernels is still pending.
   Known backport-kernel caveats: DISCARD is unavailable there, and `del`